The Brave People Who Pick Up Their Pieces and Rebuild Themselves

 Everyone is courageous in their own way.
 We've all had to overcome difficulties.
 Celebrate your bravery!

 Brave people don’t always make the news.
 The world is full of anonymous heroes and unknown individuals who perform secret deeds that help them overcome adversity.

-However, there’s one thing we want to be clear about: you need to embrace your new vulnerability in order to become stronger.
+However, there’s one thing we want to be clear about to truly be brave: you need to embrace your new vulnerability in order to become stronger.

 Accepting what happened and the pain that you feel in the present is an essential part of encouraging your future healing.

 On the other hand, those who resist will take much longer to overcome these trials.

 Also read: I Loved You until my Dignity Said “No More”

 Despite popular belief, time can’t cure everything itself.
 Actually, sometimes time may even intensify the pain or lead to an emotional disorder.

 True healing comes with the courage to give way to acceptance, forgiveness, and the will to be happy.

 Time won’t solve your problems or act as a sedative for suffering.
 Instead, it’s your own attitude that will allow you to understand that you can never forget certain things.
 However, you can live with those facts because you allow yourself to move forward and learn from them.